The Secret of the Shechinah in the Home: The Tremendous Power of the Mitzvah of Honoring Parents

 The Reaction of the Nations of the World to the Ten Commandments

 But suddenly they heard: "Honor your father and your mother."
 No idol in the world says this.
 On the contrary, idol worshippers would take their elderly parents and burn them to the Molech.
-When the nations heard that Hashem commands to honor one's parents until a hundred and twenty, immediately all the kings took off their crowns and admitted that this is a Torah of truth.
+When the nations heard that Hashem commands us to honor our parents until a hundred and twenty, immediately all the kings took off their crowns and admitted that this is a Torah of truth.

 "All the kings of the earth shall thank You, Hashem, for they have heard the words of Your mouth."